 The University of Amsterdam is a public research university located in Amsterdam, Netherlands.
 The UvA is one of two large, publicly funded research universities in the city, the other being the Vrije Universiteit Amsterdam.
+Most of the students who want to study abroad consider this university.

 Student visa vs residence permit in the Netherlands